Walter Walkinshaw

-Point Four was the first time in history that a powerful nation – in this case the industrial giant of the world – was committing itself to assist in the building up of other countries, not in order to gain dominion over them or to profit by their exploitation, but as a means of contributing to the establishment of a world order distinguished by personal freedom and social justice.
-Helping the world's sick, hungry, uneducated and discouraged to help themselves became a national policy.

 In 1950, Walkinshaw was a representative of the United States Department of State on the Griffin Mission that went to Southeast Asia to establish Point Four.
 The idea of using younger people for overseas technical work was suggested in his final report for the Griffin Mission, and furthered by Lloyd Andrews who became head of Point Four.
 Andrews later had direct input when President John F. Kennedy founded the Peace Corps.
 Point Four also laid the foundation for what would later become USAID, the U.S. Agency for International Development.

-Walkinshaw left Point Four in 1951 for several reasons.
-During the early 1950s, McCarthyism was at its height and Walkinshaw's boss was accused, and then cleared, as one of ten top subversive members of the State Department.
-He found that many of the colleagues he respected were being driven out of the State Department.
-Further, an idea he promoted in Point Four of appropriate technology and small improvements decided upon by the people involved was often being replaced by Marshall Plan types of big industrial projects.
-He also found that most budget requests had to be tied to the military.

-Walkinshaw was deeply tied to the Northwest and wanted to get back to his roots in Seattle.
-He had earned his law degree from George Washington University while working full-time in the State Department, so he started his new law practice in Seattle and was a lone practitioner for 21 years before joining Riddell Williams law firm.
+After leaving the State Department, Walkinshaw started his new law practice in Seattle and was a lone practitioner for 21 years before joining Riddell Williams law firm.